tsaG1337/SUZS/README.md

 * Air Temp Sensor
 * Interface for 2 RGB Buttons (Mainly used for Power and Lighting)
 * Emergency Off Button
-* Wattmeter input: always see how much power have drawn during printing by connecting an external power counter.*
+* Wattmeter input: See how much power you have drawn during printing by connecting an external power counter.

 ## Hardware